 Your genetics has a lot to do with your fitness and cardio schedule.
-There are 3 body types: ectomorph, mesomorph and endomorph.
+There are 3 body types: ectomorph, mesomorph, and endomorph.
 Your body type determines your fitness regime and intensity of your workouts.

-Mesomorph: Mesomoprhs are considered to have the best fitness bodies because they gain muscle easy and don’t stock too much fat.
+Mesomorph: Mesomorphs are considered to have the best fitness bodies because they gain muscle easy and don’t stock too much fat.
 However, the best training schedule for them is a combination of cardio and strength training.
 Mesomorphs can do cardio 3-4 times per week and also they can do HIIT and fasted cardio.

-Endomorphs: Endomorphs have difficulty in maintaining healthy weight.
-They gain fat very easily and they have problem with getting a lean muscle mass.
+Endomorphs: Endomorphs have difficulty in maintaining a healthy weight.
+They gain fat very easily and they have a problem with getting a lean muscle mass.
 They need cardio training 4-5 times per week and strength training as well.

-It is important to not over train and exhaust your muscles.
+It is important to not overtrain and exhaust your muscles.
 Always keep your cardio limited as well as your strength training and make sure you take rest in between workout days.